-The region of Apulia (or Puglia) is the heel of the boot of Italy.
+The region of Apulia, or Puglia, is the heel of the boot of Italy.
 For twenty years I continue to be amazed at the wonderful difference and specific characters of Italy’s regions.
 I always try to find the one sentence or even one word, that captures my sentiments about an area of Italy.
-For Puglia it is “magical.”
-Maybe it’s “relaxed elegance.”
-Maybe it’s “diverse.”
-Maybe it’s “inviting.”
+For Puglia it is impossible to settle on a single term — magical, relaxed elegance, diverse, and inviting are all apt descriptions.

 This region is long and narrow, so you have a constant sense of being on the water.
 The water is clear and warm and inviting.
 Like so many beach-front areas, the beach is a part of every day.
-People walk their pets along the water; they picnic at the water; they may eat lunch on a workday at the water.
-Of course, there are two special times of day, sunrise and sunset; each of which set off a blast of colors that capture you.
-And it’s all accessible to you within a few hours from our well-chosen locations.
+People walk their pets along the water.
+They picnic at the water.
+They may eat lunch on a workday at the water.
+Of course, there are two special times of day, sunrise and sunset, each of which sets off a blast of colors that capture you.
+Best of all, it’s all accessible to you within a few hours from our well-chosen locations.

 I’ve heard it said that you can’t get a bad meal in Italy so many times.
-But, when I told some of my Italian friends that I was recently in Puglia, their first response is “oh, the food there…” Yes, my Italian friends are complimenting food from another region.
+But, when I told some of my Italian friends that I was recently in Puglia, their first response is, “Oh, the food there…” Yes, my Italian friends are complimenting food from another region.
 It’s that good.
 The food is fresh, simple, lighter than in other parts of Italy with emphasis on vegetables and fish.
-It’s the real Mediterranean diet with those wonderful pastries that you only have in the south.
+It’s the real Mediterranean diet with wonderful pastries that can only be had in the south.

 Puglia is not on the way to any of the more customary Italian destinations up north but it is only a 45-minute plane ride from Rome.
 A wonderfully busy location in summer, it is warm and enjoyable ten months of the year.